Writing a Telegram Bot to support my Alcoholism

 return "done";

-This command should get all users in the database that have isEnrolled = true
+This command should get all users in the database that have isEnrolled = true and return a list of all these users.

 const active = async ({ msg, prisma }: CommandArgsType): Promise<string> => {